CyberAgentGameEntertainment/NovaShader/README.md

 ## Uber Unlit Shader
-The Uber Unlit shader is a multifunctional shader that does not reflect lighting.
+The Uber Unlit shader is a multifunctional shader with no lighting applied.
 Use this shader for particles that do not need lighting, such as glowing effects.

 To use this shader, assign the `Nova/Particles/UberUnlit` shader to your material.
-The following is the descriptions of each property that can be set from the Inspector.
+The following is the description of each property that can be set from the Inspector.

 #### Render Settings
 The Render Settings control how the Material is rendered.